Diversifying Question Generation over Knowledge Base via External Natural Questions: Introduction

-Inspired by the above insights, in this paper, we first propose a novel diversity evaluation metric called $Diverse@k$, which measures the diversity among the top-k generated questions for each instance while ensuring their relevance to the ground truth.
-In addition, we explore utilizing a wide range of external \emph{natural questions}~\cite{NaturalQuestions} to diversify question generation.
-We believe that large-scale external corpus, as opposed to being restricted to a small amount of training data, can provide more numerous and more diversified linguistic and semantic expressions.
+Inspired by the above insights, in this paper, we propose a novel diversity evaluation metric called $Diverse@k$, which measures the diversity among the top-k generated questions for each instance while ensuring their relevance to the ground truth.
+Additionally, we investigate the use of a wide range of external natural questions~\cite{NaturalQuestions} to enhance the diversity of question generation.
+We believe that large-scale external corpus, instead of being restricted to a small amount of training data, can provide a wider and more diverse range of linguistic and semantic expressions.

-To extract rich expressions and squeeze them into the generation model, we design two dual models, namely the forward model and the backward model, to transform the formatted facts like triplets into the natural question and vice versa respectively.
+To extract rich expressions and squeeze them into the generation model, we design two dual models, namely the forward model and the backward model, to transform the formatted facts like triples into the natural question and vice versa respectively.
 We further design two simple yet effective selection strategies of pseudo pairs to interweave the two models.
 The first selection strategy is imposed on the output of the backward model.
-Given an external question and the outputted triplets, we first calculate the sentence-level semantic score~\cite{SimCSE} between this external question and the question generated from the triplets using the forward model.
-Then we utilize the semantic score to discern reliable pseudo pairs, which can help select diverse natural expressions that still maintain semantic similarity to the training data.
-The second selection strategy is applied to the output of the forward model.
-Given the triplets from the training data and the outputted top-k generated questions, semantic relevance and diversity scores are used together to sift out similar but different questions for each instance, improving the capacity of the backward model for dealing with the external questions.
-As a result, as the pseudo data flows through the two models, a considerable variety of natural questions resembling the training data are assembled gradually, which far exceeds the paraphrased questions.
+Given an external question, it is input into the backward model to generate the corresponding triples.
+By evaluating the likelihood of the triples generating the external question in the forward model, reliable and high-quality pseudo-pairs are identified and filtered, thereby enhancing the diversity of the training data.
+The second strategy is applied to the output of the forward model.
+Given the triples from the training data and the generated questions, semantic relevance and diversity scores are used together to sift out similar but different questions for each instance, improving the capacity of the backward model for dealing with the external questions.
+As a result, semantically similar yet more linguistically diverse natural questions are generated by iteratively flowing pseudo-data between the two models, providing substantial advantages over traditional paraphrased methods.